justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 - rewriting the project

-These kinds of events become inevitable over a long enough time, so that the internet is constantly changing.
+Over a long enough period, these kinds of events become inevitable, so that the internet is constantly changing.
 The state of the interent is often compared to a glacier, slowly melting and transforming overtime.
 In a single day, most things stay the same, to the point of being immeasurably different, but overtime little changes result in data being permanantly lost or displaced.
 Modern open source software is of course living in this glacier.